sreejith7676/kernel-GKI/Documentation/filesystems/f2fs.rst

 			 on synchronous garbage collection running in background.
 			 Default value for this option is on.
-So garbage collection is on by default. gc_merge		 When background_gc is on, this option can be enabled to let background GC thread to handle foreground GC requests, it can eliminate the sluggish issue caused by slow foreground GC operation when GC is triggered from a process with limited I/O and CPU resources. nogc_merge		 Disable GC merge feature. disable_roll_forward	 Disable the roll-forward recovery routine norecovery		 Disable the roll-forward recovery routine, mounted read- only (i.e., -o ro,disable_roll_forward)
+So garbage collection is on by default. disable_roll_forward	 Disable the roll-forward recovery routine norecovery		 Disable the roll-forward recovery routine, mounted read- only (i.e., -o ro,disable_roll_forward)